Many-body wave function and edge magnetization of an open $p+is$ superconducting chain

 Here we emphasize that after the gauge transformation, the $p+is$ pairing becomes an $s+ip$ pairing, which is why there is no phase factor for $\Delta_s$ in Eq. (\ref{eq:Hs_gauge}).

 A pictorial representation of the Hamiltonian $\hat{H}^{\text{D}}_{p+is}$ in Eq. (\ref{eq:H_ps}) under OBC is shown in Fig. \ref{fig:chain}.
 In Fig. \ref{fig:chain}, the black and red lines represent the quadratic Majorana interactions in $\hat{H}^{\text{D}}_p$ and $\hat{H}_{s}$, respectively.
-Since $\hat{H}^{\text{D}}_p$ ($\hat{H}_{s}$) only contain intra- (inter-) chain terms, the black (red) lines are correspondingly horizontal (vertical).
-When $\Delta_s=0$, the red lines vanish and the system in Fig. \ref{fig:chain} reduces to two decoupled Kitaev superconducting chains as expected.
-Since the excitation spectrum of $\hat{H}^{\text{D}}_p$ is gapped, we can apply degenerate perturbation to the $s$-wave component.
-The inclusion of the $s$-wave component will lift the four-fold degeneracy of the ground states in the $\Delta_s=0$ case.
+Since $\hat{H}^{\text{D}}_p$ ($\hat{H}_{s}$) only contain intrachain (interchain) terms, the black (red) lines are correspondingly horizontal (vertical).